beancount/docs/docs/05_getting_started_with_beancount.md

 -   Account names do not admit spaces (though you can use dashes), and must have at least two components, separated by colons.

--   Description strings must be quoted, like this: "AMEX PMNT".
+-   Description strings must be quoted, like this: `"AMEX PMNT"`.

 -   Dates are only parsed in ISO8601 format, that is, YYYY-MM-DD.